 Does my child need a diagnosis in order to receive ABA therapy?

 ABA methodologies have been used as effective means of behavior change and learning across a variety of populations.
-However, most insurance companies require a diagnosis of Autism or PDD-NOS in order to cover ABA therapy services.
+However, most insurance companies require a diagnosis of Autism in order to cover ABA therapy services.
 A diagnosis is generally made by a pediatric neurologist, developmental pediatrician, child psychiatrist, or child psychologist specializing in the diagnosis of Autism.

 Are services covered by Medicaid?